doctrine/mongodb-odm/docs/en/reference/slave-okay-queries.rst

     $query = $qb->getQuery();
     $users = $query->execute();

 The data in the query above will be read from a slave.
-Even if you have a ``@ReferenceMany`` or ``@ReferenceMany`` resulting from the query above it will be initialized and loaded from a slave.
+Even if you have a ``@ReferenceOne`` or ``@ReferenceMany`` resulting from the query above it will be initialized and loaded from a slave.

 .. code-block:: php